openvinotoolkit/anomalib/src/anomalib/models/efficient_ad/README.md

-# Deep Feature Kernel Density Estimation
+# EfficientAD
+This is the implementation of the [EfficientAD](https://arxiv.org/pdf/2303.14535.pdf) paper.
+It is based on https://github.com/rximg/EfficientAD and https://github.com/nelson1425/EfficientAD/

-Model Type: Classification
+Model Type: Segmentation

 ## Description

-Fast anomaly classification algorithm that consists of a deep feature extraction stage followed by anomaly classification stage consisting of PCA and Gaussian Kernel Density Estimation.
+Fast anomaly segmentation algorithm that consists of a distilled pre-trained teacher model, a student model and an autoencoder.
+It detects local anomalies via the teacher-student discrepany and global anomalies via the student-autoencoder discrepancy.

 ### Feature Extraction